spalabucr/cs179f-winter25/README.md

 - Source code and comments
 - Lab report
 - Tests created and passed
-- In-person answers to questions regarding the work ("demo") with TA
+- In-person answers to questions regarding the work ("demo")

 ## Late Submissions
 - Late submissions within 48 hours will be graded with 20% penalty